cleancodedojo/clean-code/README.md

 # clean-code
 * The code we write is a manifestation of what's inside our hearts and our minds.
-* Meditate, clear your heart, and mind before you write any code.
+* Meditate.
+Clear your body, heart, and mind before you write any code.
 * Every line of production grade code we ship, must have a line of production grade automated test that will self validate itself.
 * If all the tests pass, we ship.